hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 We can know all the marks, and how they fit together, but this does not allow us to simulate the *fitting together* itself, since this likely requires. -->

+There is no reason for this functional gestalt to be confined to individual organisms.
+There is a functional gestalt, a "how", to being part of a telepathically linked hive mind, something more amorphously collective like a slime mould, and so on.
+In fact, there is a functional gestalt associated with being a brick, but I am not advocating panpsychism, since there is no "knowing how" with a brick.
+It does not need to be a competent operator, it simply exists according to the laws of physics (as far as we know).
+So in general, the mysterious "interiority", the "what it is like" Nagel talks about, need not be associated with an individual, but simply any functional gestalt that needs some sort of executive coordination to be competently wielded.

+It is tempting to view this "executive" as consciousness itself, the inner experience, qualia, or what have you, but this very easily traps us in the bad regress of homonculi and Cartesian theatre.
+It is just the "knowing how" which is itself part of the organism's cognitive machinery and can be understood in functional terms.
+Incidentally, I do not wish to Quine qualia; I do think there is something to explain (even if it is to heroically explain away).
+Rather, I just want to ground incommensurability on something firmer than Nagelian mysticism!

 #### Next time: alien mathematics